RichardXiao13/Raytracer/README.md

 Scenes with evenly dispersed objects will take roughly the same time to finish rendering each pixel, and therefore, each chunk.

 This avoids incurring synchronization costs of a thread-safe queue.

+## Spawn new threads during BVH construction at each partition call

+### Idea: Naive Surface Area Heuristic has N^2log(N) complexity.
+New threads can theoretically bring this down to Nlog(N)

+In reality, this doesn't work as well, only achieving a 1 second improvement over a single threaded construction.
+This might be due to the initial partition call needing to view the entire scenes objects, at which point subsquent threads only see half, leading to not so significant improvements.
+Additionally, not all threads will be running at the beginning, leading to drastically lower improvements.

+## Parallelize loop over find best SAH during BVH construction

+### Idea: Divide the object search space into roughly even blocks for each thread to work on before consolidating

+In practice, this method works beautifully, since each thread has its own search space and can maximize their performance on it.
+This allows all threads to work simultaneously at any point in the construction, and even more so towards the beginning when the search space is still massive.

 # Difficulties